jorgebucaran/hyperapp/docs/getting-started.md

 * A **compiler** e.g. [Babel] or [Bublé].
 It transforms modern JavaScript into code compatible with older browsers.
 * A **bundler**, e.g. [Webpack], [Rollup] or [Browserify].
 It takes modules and their dependencies and generates a single bundle that can be delivered to the browser.

-With a build pipeline you can compile [Hyperx](/docs/hyperx.md)/[JSX](/docs/jsx.md) into native [h](/docs/api.md#h) function calls.
+With a build pipeline we are able to compile [Hyperx](/docs/hyperx.md)/[JSX](/docs/jsx.md) into native [h](/docs/api.md#h) function calls.

-The generated code is smaller and faster than the alternative; which is to send a parser down the wire and compile views at runtime in the browser.
+The generated code is smaller and faster than the alternative; which is to send the parser down the wire and compile the view in the browser.

 Hyperx/JSX in: